newby-jay/BVchunker/README.md

 Out of those I've tested, only OME TIF files have sufficient metadata to do 3D tracking.
 I can get the number of z slices for imageJ, but I can't get the physical pixel spacing and z-axis slice spacing.
 I need the ratio to link localizations into tracks.
 The reader can process 8-bit and 16-bit files.
 There is no support for compression.

+### Ideas:
+  - IFD tags don't have explicit markers, but they should all partially match the first IFD.
+Specifically, the image dimension and pixel type should be the same.
+Technically, they don't have to be the same, in general, but must be the same for video files.
+This should serve as a marker to search for, which will enable a multi-threaded reader without pre scanning for all of the offsets. (use TAGS 256, 257, 258, 259 and partial on 273 as a search pattern)
+  - The imageJ format is different and must be handled separately like the ND2 reader
+  - A data buffer will probably help speed up the reader, but this poses a problem for Metamorph files that have their IFD at the end of the block and point backward.
+  - Expand to recognize and handle BIGTIF files (magic number 43 and 64 bit offset blocks)

 ## Future file reader types
   - AVI: The format looks friendly enough.
 The frame offsets should be stored in the footer.
 I want to provide limited AVI support, particularly for those that are generated with the popular Matlab control software.
   - OME XML: This should be easy to provide, but might not have many users.
 Processing would be a simple extension of the text reader in the Beam package.
 Compressed files should be straightforward to handle.